 Today’s Pet Poison Prevention Week article is about human pain medications…and why you should NEVER give them to your pets!

-Over-the-counter anti-inflammatory medications like Aleve (naproxen), Advil (ibuprofen), Aspirin (ASA), and Tylenol (acetaminophen) can be deadly if given to your cat or dog.
+Over-the-counter pain an anti-inflammatory medications like Aleve (naproxen), Advil (ibuprofen), Aspirin (ASA), and Tylenol (acetaminophen) can be deadly if given to your cat or dog.
 Pets should never be given a human pain medication because their system processes it very differently and the dosage is too strong for them, which causes toxicities very easily.

 If an anti-inflammatory medication is ingested by a pet it can cause irritation or ulcers in the stomach.
 The absorbed medication is then processed through the liver, sometimes multiples times, causing more damage each time.
 It is also processed through the kidneys, potentially causing kidney damage.

-Cats in particular cannot process many of these human anti-inflammatory medications and are much more susceptible to severe reactions.
+Cats in particular cannot process many of these human pain and anti-inflammatory medications and are much more susceptible to severe reactions.
 Cats have less of the enzyme required to process acetaminophen and other anti-inflammatories, and as a result they can easily build up to toxic or deadly levels in the cat’s system.

 Symptoms can range from nausea, vomiting, diarrhea, abdominal pain, and lack of appetite, to increased drinking and urination, stumbling, depression, seizures, and comas.
 In both cats and dogs, acetaminophen can cause severe and irreversible liver damage.
 In cats, it can also cause anemia, and a blood transfusion may be needed.